 Terms such as wild, native or alien are often used by botanists but what exactly do they mean?
 How long does a plant have to have occurred here to count as native?
 Is a wildflower still wild if you sowed seeds from a wildflower seed mix in your garden?
 What about when a garden plant 'jumps the fence' and spreads outside your garden?
 And what exactly is a weed?

-Below we set out some clear definitions, point you to papers and webpages where you can find out more, and explain how these definitions can help you when taking part in BSBI projects such as the Garden Wildflower Hunt.
+Below we set out some clear definitions, point you to papers and webpages where you can find out more, and explain how these definitions can help you when taking part in BSBI projects.

 Native